 Karnataka reports first COVID-19 case as IT professional tests

-A software engineer who returned here from the US recently has tested positive for the novel coronavirus, becoming the first COVID-19 patient in Karnataka, state Medical Education Minister Dr K Sudhakar said on Monday.
+positive (Eds: Adds more details) Bengaluru, Mar 9 (PTI): A software engineer, who returned here from the US recently, has tested positive for the novel coronavirus, becoming the first COVID-19 patient in Karnataka, state Medical Education Minister Dr K Sudhakar said on Monday.
 "Tests were done twice and on both the occasions it was confirmed that he had COVID-19," he told reporters here.

 The engineer's driver and the latter's wife and two children had been put under home quarantine, he said.
 The state health department has identified 2,606 people with whom the family had primary and secondary contacts since the time they landed, health department officials said.